 “I hope and pray that no one else is ever subjected to the pain and the ordeal that I have gone through,” he said through tears during a press conference after the Justice Department cleared him of the bombing.

 “The authorities should keep in mind the rights of the citizens.
 I thank God it is ended and that you now know what I have known all along: I am an innocent man.”

 On August 29, 2007, Richard Jewell died from heart disease and complications from diabetes.
-He was just 44 years old — meaning he had precious little time to enjoy his life after the bombing upended it.
+He was just 44 years old — meaning he had precious little time to enjoy his life after the bombing and subsequent media frenzy upended it.

 Tellingly, even after Richard Jewell’s death, some obituaries still described him as a “suspect” of the bombing in the headlines.
 However, others described him as a hero — the title that he should have held all along.

 After reading about the wrongfully accused Richard Jewell, learn about two actual bombers: Ted Kaczynski, the serial-killing Unabomber, and the “Mad Bomber” George Metesky, who terrorized New York City for 16 years.